-Turquoise was discovered over 7500 years ago and has held great significance to many cultures including the Romans, Ancient Egyptians, Native American Indians, Aztecs, Incas and early Tibetans.
+Turquoise was initially discovered more than 7500 years ago and has held immense significance to many cultures including the Romans, Ancient Egyptians, Native American Indians, Aztecs, Incas and early Tibetans.

-They treasured the gemstone for it’s visual beauty, and the rich symbolism and deep spiritual meaning it had for them.
-Today turquoise remains a very popular gemstone in modern jewellery.
-Turquoise forms within rocks in dry climates in various countries including North America, Mexico and Egypt.
-It can vary in colour, with various shades of blue to green.
-Blue stones are rare in nature and it is often the sky blue variety that you will see within jewellery.
+People treasured the gemstone for it’s visual beauty and the rich symbolism and deep spiritual meaning it had for them.
+Today turquoise is a very popular gemstone in modern jewellery.
+Turquoise forms naturally inside rocks within dry climates in various countries including North America, Mexico and Egypt.
+It can differ in colour, with various shades of blue to green.
+Blue stones are scarce in nature and often the it is the sky blue variety that you will find within jewellery.